 In common law property states (for the most part, those states that are not community property states), the debt of each spouse remains his or her separate liability unless:

 Spouses that separate their finances are usually not responsible for the debt of the other.
 If the spouses jointly share debts and property, then a creditor may reach that property.

 If you own real estate jointly with a spouse in a common law property state (and you don't own the property as tenants by the entirety), then a creditor may be able to put a lien on that property, whether or not you were ever individually liable on that debt.
 However, the lien only attaches to up to one-half of the value of the real property.
 This represents your spouse's common law interest in the jointly owned property.

 In some states, if you weren't individually liable on the debt, the creditor can't garnish the joint account unless the debt was incurred for the benefit of you and the family, or to acquire joint property.
 For more information on your exposure to debt liability in a common law state, see Spouse Debts in Common Law States.

 Notwithstanding whether you live in a community property or common law state, creditors may be unable to execute on the lien because of a homestead exemption.
 Homestead exemptions are special rights given to homeowners that protect some or all of the value of the property against liens.
 To learn more about how the homestead exemption works and to find out how much the exemption is in your state, see The Homestead Exemption in Bankruptcy.
 The homestead exemption protects your property from creditors in much the same way it protects your property in Chapter 7 bankruptcy.

-To learn more on judgment liens, including the laws in your state, see our article on judgment liens in each of the 50 states.
+To learn more on judgment liens, see our article Collect Your Court Judgment With a Real Estate Lien.
 For information on how creditors enforce judgment liens, and how you can object to a creditor's attempt to execute on a judgment lien, see How Creditors Enforce Judgments.